synw/django-hitsfeed/README.md

 Usage
 -----

-Define an url tree in the admin and then go to ``/hits/`` to monitor these urls.
+Define an url tree in the admin and then go as staff to ``/hits/`` to monitor these urls.
+Only the staff can see this page.

 Screenshot
 ----------